 REPORT OF THE PARTIES' PLANNING MEETING

-The parties have discussed this case in good faith but are unable to agree on a schedule.
-Plaintiffs contend that the schedule should aim for a trial in or around July or August1 2024, whereas Defendants contend that the schedule should aim for a trial in or around December 2024.
-In the report below, the parties set out where they agree and disagree and explain why they believe the schedule they each propose is appropriate.
+The parties have discussed this case in good faith and are able to agree on a schedule.
+In the report below, the parties set out where they agree and disagree on other discovery matters.

 1. Proposed schedules: